sheldonkotyk/kotyk.com/content/collections/pages/livestream.md

     content:
       -
         type: text
-        text: "We'll be moving around our times a bit due to travel and things like dentist appointments so like, subscribe, and hit the bell on YouTube to be notified of future livestreams as well as the well produced videos that Kirk occasionally drops."
+        text: 'Like, subscribe, and hit the bell on YouTube to be notified of future streams as well as the well produced videos that Kirk occasionally drops.'
   -
     type: heading
     attrs: